Using the Mako Server

 Returns:

-• if called as: acmedns.auto(email, subdomain, op) - the function activates a background service and returns immediately.
-No value is returned.
+• if called as: acmedns.auto(email, subdomain, op) - the function activates a background service and returns the email address if successful; otherwise, nil, error is returned.
+This mode requires that the device has access to the Internet when the function is called.

-• if called as: acmedns.auto(op) - the function activates a background service and returns the registered email address and the full domain name including the sub domain name if previously registered.
-The value nil,error is returned if the module has not been previously registered or if the certificate and/or private-key is missing.
+• if called as: acmedns.auto(op) - the function activates a background service and returns the registered email address if previously registered.
+The value nil, error is returned if the module has not been previously registered or if the certificate or private key is missing.
+This mode does not require an active Internet connection when the function is called.

 Throws:

-The function throws an error if a security module is not installed or alternatively, acmedns.configure() has not been called.
-An error is thrown since this is regarded as a program design error.
+The function throws an error if a security module is not installed and acmedns.configure() has not been called.
+This is treated as a program design error.

 Example: